dukundejeanne/password_project/README.md

 * Python3.6
 * terminal
 * ubuntu windows
+## Run
+Use Terminal to run this application

 ### Behavior Driven Development (BDD)
 * Create methode and function for delete,save, find, etc..